FREQUENTLY ASKED QUESTIONS

 What is the daily schedule like?

-A sample schedule is included in the enrollment form and in the Student Handbook.
+A sample schedule is included in the online enrollment form and in the Student Handbook.
 Individual schedules are provided each weekend for the upcoming week.
 The full schedule for the first week is sent out at the end of the first day, following placement classes.

 Is there a performance at the end of the program?